Fortinet Firewall Live!

 For example, if a computer within a private network has an IP address like 192.168.1.10, the router replaces this with its public IP address, say 203.0.113.5, when the request reaches the destination.

-What happens when multiple devices use the same public IP?
-To distinguish between multiple devices sharing the same public IP, NAT also assigns a unique source port number to each connection.
+NAT also assigns a unique source port number to each connection to reduce confusion when multiple devices are using the same public IP address.
 This combination of public IP and port number is recorded in a NAT table, which maps it back to the original private IP and port.

 When a response packet returns from the internet, NAT consults its table to identify which internal device the packet is intended for.
 It then rewrites the destination IP and port back to the original private values and forwards the packet to the correct device.

-A Network Address Translation (NAT) table is maintained by a router or firewall to map private (internal) IP addresses to public (external) IP addresses.
-NAT uses NAT tables to determine the correct private IP address for the response.
+A Network Address Translation (NAT) table is a database maintained by a router or firewall to map private (internal) IP addresses and ports to public (external) IP addresses and ports.

 The table entries include private and public IPs, transport protocols (TCP/UDP), and port numbers, to ensure that data is routed correctly.
-NAT can dynamically populate the tables as connections are made or terminated.
+NAT can automatically edit the table entries based on connections that are made or terminated.

 Static NAT creates a fixed one-to-one mapping between a private IP address and a public IP address.
 This ensures that a specific internal device, like a web or mail server, is always reachable from the internet using the same public IP.